isubhamsr/NLP/Projects/SMS Spam classifier/README.md

 SMS Spam Classifier using NLP.
 Machine Learning Algorithm used Naive Bayes, Random Forest, SVM

+## Project Goal
+SMS Spam Classifier using Natural Language Processing, with help of machine learning.
+Here we can predict a message Spam or not.
+It helps us to protect from potential scams.

 ## In Details

 To read more details of this project [Read Here](https://codeingschool.com)